jpierreboudreaux/pascaline/README.md

-# pascaline
+# Pascaline
-Simulacrum of a Pascaline Calculator
+This is a simulacrum of a Pascaline Calculator.
 I was interested in the functionality of mechanical computers/ calculators and came across the "Pascaline", an arithmetic machine invented by Blaise Pascal in the 17th century.
 This project is meant to be an accompaniment to a real-life